earth-mover/icechunk/README.md

 - **shape** - a tuple of integers which specify the dimensions of each axis of the array.
 A 10 x 10 square array would have shape (10, 10)
 - **data type** - a specification of what type of data is found in each element, e.g. integer, float, etc. Different data types have different precision (e.g. 16-bit integer, 64-bit float, etc.)

-In Zarr / Icechunk, arrays are split into **chunks**, A chunk is the minimum unit of data that must be read / written from storage, and thus choices about chunking have strong implications for performance.
+In Zarr / Icechunk, arrays are split into **chunks**.
+A chunk is the minimum unit of data that must be read / written from storage, and thus choices about chunking have strong implications for performance.
 Zarr leaves this completely up to the user.
-Chunk shape should be chosen based on the anticipated data access pattern for each array An Icechunk array is not bounded by an individual file and is effectively unlimited in size.
+Chunk shape should be chosen based on the anticipated data access pattern for each array.
+An Icechunk array is not bounded by an individual file and is effectively unlimited in size.

 For further organization of data, Icechunk supports **groups** within a single repo.